jeremy5189/OpenGFW/README.md

 ## What is different in this fork?

+This fork is a dockerized version of the original OpenGFW project.
+It is intended to be used as a standalone application that can be easily deployed and tested.

+Its pre-configured with sample config and rules to block `farmal.in` and `example.com` on DNS/HTTP/HTTPS/QUIC.

 ### Running in docker

 ```bash
 docker-compose up
 ```

+If you update config or rules, you need to `docker-compose up --build`

 ### Use the socks5 proxy server to test